Skip to main content

 4. Utilize job placement services

 Ready to look for a job?
-You might do a search online for a credible local job placement service or agency that can help you with finding a job that will fit your schedule and accommodate your needs while fitting your specific skill set.
+You might search online for a credible local job placement service or agency that can help you find a job that fits your schedule and accommodates your needs while aligning with your specific skill set.

 Also, did you know there are job search companies that specifically help people with disabilities?
-For example, Inclusively is a company that helps match you for a job with an equal opportunity employer like 180 Medical that’s devoted to encouraging a diverse, equitable, inclusive workplace.
+For example, Inclusively is a company that helps match you for a job with an equal opportunity employer like 180 Medical, which is devoted to encouraging a diverse, equitable, and inclusive workplace.

 In addition, as a person with a disability, consider reaching out to your state’s Vocational Rehabilitation Services.
-This service assists people with disabilities obtain and maintaining meaningful employment.
-In addition, you may qualify through their help to receive assistive devices, vehicle modifications, and mobility equipment, such as a wheelchair.
+This service assists people with disabilities in obtaining and maintaining meaningful employment.
+In addition, you may qualify for assistive devices, vehicle modifications, and mobility equipment, such as a wheelchair, through their help.

 5. Keep an open mind and don’t limit yourself.